International-Data-Spaces-Association/metadata-broker-open-core/README.md

 Furthermore, the docker-compose logs command can be used to access the logs for a docker-compose.yml file, see [here](https://docs.docker.com/compose/reference/logs/).

-**Step 4: Stop The IDS Metadata Broker**
+**Step 5: Stop the IDS Metadata Broker**

 To stop the Broker, run the following in the terminal in the same path as the docker-compose.yml file:

 		docker-compose down

-**Step 5: Update The IDS Metadata Broker**
+**Step 6: Update the IDS Metadata Broker**

-To update an existing installation of the IDS Metadata Broker, first repeat the steps explained in **Step 2**.
+To update an existing installation of the IDS Metadata Broker, first repeat the steps explained in **Step 3**.
 Containers can be either hot updated or restarted to apply the changes.
 To hot update a container, run the following command:

 		docker-compose up -d --no-deps --build <container name>